roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-02 ****** byTheTalkMan© "You can suck on them if you want, Daddy.
+"You can suck on them if you want, Daddy.
 Please!"
 Brandy begged.
 Before she could finish, I leapt upward and attached my mouth to her hard nipple.
 "FUCK!"
 Brandy moaned out in response.
 My mouth was open wide, trying to take as much of my daughter's nipple into my mouth as I could.
 I had the entire areola, nipple and some of the surrounding flesh into my mouth, sucking hard.
 I circled my tongue around the nipple, flicking it lightly.

  "You look so good with my nipple in your mouth, Daddy."
 Brandy complimented, trying to force more breast into my mouth.
 This went on for a few minutes, me bathing her nipple in my saliva.
 I switched nipples, giving the other one the same treatment.
 She eventually pulled the nipple from my mouth with a pop, grabbed my head with both hands, and scrubbed her breasts across my face, drowning me in softness.
 I just lied there as I felt my daughter's nipples scrape across my face while feeling the fleshy breasts mold to my face.